-We have audited the accompanying consolidated balance sheets of Cathay Life Insurance Co., Ltd. (the "Company") and its subsidiaries ("Subsidiaries") as of December 31, 2008 and 2009, and the related consolidated statements of income, changes in stockholders' equity, and cash flows for the years then ended.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+We have audited the accompanying balance sheets of Cathay Life Insurance Co., Ltd. (the "Company") as of December 31, 2008 and 2009, and the related statements of income, changes in stockholders' equity, and cash flows for the years then ended.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards in the Republic of China ("R.O.C.") and "Guidelines for Certified Public Accountants' Examination and Reporting on Financial Statements".
+We conducted our audits in accordance with generally accepted auditing standards in the Republic of China ("R.O.C") and "Guidelines for Certified Public Accountants' Examination and Reporting on Financial Statements".
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company and its subsidiaries as of December 31, 2008 and 2009, and the results of their operations and their cash flows for the years then ended in conformity with requirements of the Guidelines Governing the Preparation of Financial Reports by Personal Insurance Industries, and accounting principles generally accepted in the Republic of China("R.O.C.").
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2008 and 2009, and the results of its operations and their cash flows for the years then ended in conformity with requirements of the Business Entity Accounting Act, Regulation on Business Entity Accounting Handling with respect to financial accounting standards, Guidelines Governing the Preparation of Financial Reports by Industry of Life Insurance, and accounting principles generally accepted in the Republic of China.